Archibald E. Gough

-Archibald E. Gough (born 16 March 1883; date of death unknown) was an English footballer who played for FC Basel as a midfielder.
+Archibald Edmond Gough (16 March 1883 – 5 March 1970) was an English footballer who played for FC Basel as a midfielder.

 Gough joined Basel's first team for their 1900–01 FC Basel season under captain and coach Alphonse Schorpp.
 After playing in two test games Gough played his domestic league debut for the club in the away game on 10 February 1901 as Basel were defeated 2–3 by Fire Flies Zürich.